mapbox/asset-tracking/README.md

 You can use your default token, or create one with only `Public` scopes.

+---

 ## Installation

+This version of Asset Tracking creates two separate stacks: `public` and `private`.

-Once you have cloned this repository, cd into the `src` directory and run `npm ci`.
+Once you have cloned this repository, cd into the `src` directory, and run `npm ci` in both `public` and `private`.
 This will get the project bootstrapped and ready to deploy.

 Once you have completed this and set your AWS credentials, run the following from inside `src`.